ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: The ActMemEval Benchmark

 \subsection{Dataset Construction}

-To evaluate the reasoning capabilities of agents in long-term scenarios, we construct \datasetname, a high-quality dataset featuring complex logical constraints and diverse linguistic styles.
-Figure~\ref{fig:dataset} shows the construction pipeline.
+Figure~\ref{fig:dataset} shows the construction pipeline, which has three steps.
+To avoid model self-bias and samples that are easy for the same model to solve, we use different models for data generation and validation.
+The generation model is also stronger than the model used in our method, which helps improve data quality.
+Specifically, we use Gemini 3.1 Pro for generation and Claude Sonnet 4.5 for validation.
+To improve diversity, we synthesize six categories: safety-health risks, feasibility limits, time-space-procedure mismatches, access or availability gaps, preference incompatibility, and benefit-reuse opportunities.
+Detailed definitions are in Appendix~\ref{sec:app_dataset_categories}.

-\textbf{Step 1: Reasoning topology synthesis.} Unlike previous datasets that generate dialogues directly, we first synthesize the underlying logic to ensure causal consistency.
-We employ an advanced LLM as the reasoning topology synthesizer.
-It generates a directed acyclic graph consisting of: \begin{itemize} \item History events: A sequence of background events (e.g., ``User adopted a puppy''). \item Reasoning triggers: Intermediate states derived from history (e.g., ``Puppy is teething''). \item Current event: A user intent that conflicts with or relies on the history (e.g., ``User wants to buy Sago Palms''). \end{itemize} This structure explicitly defines the causal transitions and constraint activations required to solve the task.
+\textbf{Step 1: Event Chain Generation.} Unlike previous datasets that generate dialogues directly, we first synthesize the underlying event logic.
+We employ an advanced LLM (Gemini 3.1 Pro) as the event chain generator.
+It generates two types of nodes: history events and reasoning triggers.
+For each sample, we randomly choose one category and generate the event chain accordingly.
+History events describe the background facts, such as ``User adopted a puppy'' and ``Puppy is teething''.
+Reasoning triggers represent the user's current intent, such as ``User wants to buy Sago Palms''.
+The reasoning trigger links the history events and forms a complete reasoning chain.
+In later dialogue generation, history events are converted into historical dialogues, while the reasoning trigger is converted into the current user query.

-\textbf{Step 2: Logical consistency validation.} To reduce ``hallucinated logic'' or unsolvable queries, the generated topologies are passed to a logical consistency validator.
-This module checks whether the reasoning chain from history to the current event is theoretically sound and unambiguous.
-Topologies containing broken links, weak correlations, or multiple plausible conflicting answers are filtered out, ensuring that every sample in our dataset has a logical ground truth.
+\textbf{Step 2: Event Chain Validation.} We then validate each chain from three aspects: logic, time, and knowledge.
+Claude Sonnet 4.5 checks logical consistency directly.
+For time and knowledge validation, we provide two external tools: \textit{Temporal Resolver} and \textit{KB retriever}.
+The validator calls them when needed. \textit{Temporal Resolver} normalizes time expressions into ISO dates and checks temporal order. \textit{KB retriever} queries Wikidata and Wikipedia and returns evidence snippets.
+The validator keeps only chains that are coherent, temporally valid, and knowledge grounded.